Sprowston CentreTel: 01603 778277

 East Norwich Medical Partnership has chosen to participate in the provision of an Extended Hours service.

 At present we provide an additional 8 hours of appointments per week.
-This is a combination of booked telephone appointments and pre-bookable evening appointments.
-Our Extended Hours surgeries take place on a Thursday evening from 18:30 and alternate on a weekly basis between Sprowston Primary Care Centre and Thorpe Health Centre.
+This is a combination of booked GP telephone appointments and additional phlebotomy service over the lunchtime period.

 Please ask at Reception if you wish to book at Extended Hours appointment.